One of the most iconic 19th-century maps of San Francisco.

 Cartographer(s):

-In March 1852, Bancroft was provided with an inventory of books to sell and was sent to the booming California city of San Francisco to set up a West Coast regional office of the firm.
-Bancroft was successful in building his company, entering the world of publishing in the process.
-He also became a serious collector of books, building a collection numbering into the tens of thousands of volumes.
+In March 1852, Bancroft was provided with an inventory of books to sell and sent to the booming California city of San Francisco to establish a West Coast regional office of the firm.
+Bancroft was successful in building his company while entering the world of publishing.
+He also became a serious collector of books, building a collection numbering in the tens of thousands of volumes.

 In 1868, he resigned from his business in favor of his brother, A. L. Bancroft.
 He had accumulated a great library of historical material and abandoned business to devote himself entirely to writing and publishing history.